digitalpardoe/remark/README.md

 Introduction
 ------------

-Remark is a simple blogging tool & a work in progress.
+Remark is a simple blogging engine & a work in progress.

 Still To Come
 -------------